Person making a digital payment on smartphone

 Have you ever tried buying furniture for someone else?
 Choosing the "right" shade of bedding?
 Picking out art for someone's walls?
 Personal taste is extraordinarily specific, and even well-intentioned gift choices miss the mark more often than givers realize.

-Research on gift satisfaction consistently shows that recipients prefer gifts they chose themselves over surprise selections made by others — even when the surprise gifts were thoughtful and well-researched.
+Stanford research on gift exchange consistently shows that recipients appreciate gifts they explicitly requested more than surprise selections made by others, even when the surprise gifts were thoughtful and well-researched.
+The givers in those studies almost universally believed the opposite.
 Cash sidesteps the taste problem entirely.
 The recipient uses it to get exactly what they want, in the exact color, size, brand, and style they prefer.
+For more on the research, see our deeper read on the psychology of gift giving.

 Gift Returns Are a Hidden Epidemic